Big quantum cohomology of Fano complete intersections: Introduction

+This quantity, which appears in Theorem \ref{thm-induction2} for $F^{(2)}(0)$, looks bizarre at first sight.
+But it and the related quantities $\mathsf{c}(n,l,\mathbf{d})$ (see (\ref{eq-def-functionC})) seem ubiquitous in the computations in Section \ref{sec:4pointsInvariantsAmbient} and Section \ref{sec:ReconstructionII-F(2)}.
+In principle for each $(n,\mathbf{d})$ it can be computed from the mirror formula.
+It is desirable to find a simpler expression, but I am not sure whether this is possible in general.
+In the case $\mathsf{a}(n,\mathbf{d})=\frac{n-1}{2}$, we obtain a closed formula in Theorem \ref{thm-F20-WM-a(n,d)=(n-1)/2}, from which Theorem \ref{thm-intro-F20-a(n,d)=(n-1)/2} follows.

-\textbf{Question}: For a given smooth projective variety $X$, find the Zarisiki closure of all possible monodromies in $\mathrm{Aut}(H^*(X))$.\\ Here all possible monodromies mean the monodromies induced by all the connected smooth families where $X$ sits in as a fibre.
-Even a rigid variety may have nontrivial monodromies.
-On the other hand, it is too optimistic to expect that such closure is always the subgroup preserving the Poincar\'{e} pairing and the cup product, for example, by \cite{Wi}, the monodromies for Fano manifolds preserve the Mori cone.\\
+\begin{problem} For a given smooth projective variety $X$, find the Zariski closure of all possible monodromies in $\mathrm{Aut}(H^*(X))$.
+When this (closure) group is the orthogonal group or symplectic in each degree, check whether the double root recursion is true. \end{problem} Here all possible monodromies mean the monodromies induced by all smooth proper families over connected bases where $X$ sits in as a fibre.
+Even a rigid variety may have nontrivial monodromies, e.g. the quadric hypersurfaces.
+For smooth complete intersections in $\mathbb{P}^n$, by \cite{Del73} this closure coincides with the closure of the subgroup preserving the Poincar\'{e} pairing, the integral structure and the hyperplane class.
+In any case, the monodromy actions on $H^*(X)$ lie in the actions by the \emph{mapping class group} of $X$.
+What can we say about their Zariski closures?
+In general they are not equal, e.g. $X=\mathbb{P}^2$.
+Nevertheless, I wish that for the frequently appearing varieties $X$ one can determine the former as a subgroup of the latter defined by some conditions.